cawilliams719/storms/README.md

 # Storms
 This project features examining extreme storm events and performing geospatial analyses.
-The below figure shows the frequency of tornadoes in the US by Year
+The below figure shows the frequency of tornadoes in the US by Year.

+# Figures
 ![Tornado_Frequency](figures/tornado_freq.png)